gvinciguerra/PGM-index/README.md

   <img src="https://gvinciguerra.github.io/PGM-index/images/logo.svg" alt="The PGM-index" style="width: 565px">
 </p>

-<p align="center">The Piecewise Geometric Model index (PGM-index) is a data structure that enables fast point and range searches in arrays of billions of items using orders of magnitude less space than traditional indexes.</p>
+<p align="center">The Piecewise Geometric Model index (PGM-index) is a data structure that enables fast lookup, predecessor, range searches and updates in arrays of billions of items using orders of magnitude less space than traditional indexes while providing the same worst-case query time guarantees.</p>

 <p align="center">
     <a href="https://pgm.di.unipi.it/">Website</a>